elasticspoon/personal_site/_posts/2024/09/09/2024-09-09-Suuuuuuper Weird JSON Bug.md

 end
 ```

-Trace location essentially returns a [call stack looking output](https://github.com/yhirano55/trace_location/blob/master/examples/active_record_establish_connection/result.log)that shows what calls were made and where they returned.
+Trace location essentially returns a [call stack looking output](https://github.com/yhirano55/trace_location/blob/master/examples/active_record_establish_connection/result.log) that shows what calls were made and where they returned.
 I ran the above trace on both versions of my code and I got these results.

 On Rails 7.1: